 Understand Your Hospital Expenses

-Your health should be your number one priority.
-If you are lucky to have health insurance and maternity insurance, it’s time to review the policy and understand what is covered.
-Your pregnancy will involve regular visits to the doctor and sometimes to the gynecologist, which can take a toll on your wallet if you are not prepared.
+Your health should be your top priority.
+Maternity insurance policy protects both the mother and the child during pregnancy by helping to cover the costs of medically necessary procedures such as cesarean sections, pre-natal and post-natal exams, and treatments too.
+Your pregnancy will require regular visits to the doctor and sometimes to the gynecologist, which can take a toll on your wallet if you are not prepared.

 You can enquire the cost of giving birth, an early pregnancy scan, lab tests, and prenatal vitamins from your doctor and calculate the amount of money you will need to set aside for this.
 If you are carrying a precarious pregnancy, your doctor may recommend taking an ultrasound exam every monthly visit.
 Most health insurance policies cover ultrasounds.
 Check with your hospital and find out if they are covered to update your budget.